 What should I watch for while using this medicine?

-Check with your doctor or health care professional if your condition does not get better after 5 days, or if it gets worse.
+Tell your doctor or health care professional if your symptoms do not get better or if they get worse.